Vallow-Daybell murders: Investigations and media coverage

-In February 2020, authorities focused on a storage locker in Rexburg that had been rented by Lori in October 2019.
+In February 2020, investigators focused on a storage locker in Rexburg that had been rented by Lori in October 2019.
 They discovered belongings linked to Tylee and J.J., including clothing, bikes, and photographs.
 These items had been left behind when Lori abruptly left Rexburg in late November 2019.
 Video footage captured Lori and Alex Cox moving items to and from the locker before her departure.

 Death of Alex Cox

-On November 24, 2019, Chad Daybell gave Alex Cox a "patriarchal blessing", which he had no standing to give in the LDS Church, saying that Alex had assisted him and Lori "in ways that can never be repaid".
-Chad called Alex a prophet and a hero and predicted he would have a future as a "messenger of the Lord".
+On November 24, 2019, Chad Daybell gave Alex Cox a "patriarchal blessing," which he had no standing to give in the LDS Church, saying that Alex had assisted him and Lori "in ways that can never be repaid."
+Chad called Alex a prophet and a hero and predicted he would have a future as a "messenger of the Lord."
 The recording of this "blessing" was later found by investigators on Lori's iCloud account.

 Alex Cox died on December 12, 2019.
 His death was attributed to blood clots and high blood pressure.

 The day before his death, Cox had been informed by Lori and Chad that Tammy Daybell's body was going to be exhumed.
-Zulema Pastenes later testified that Cox had told her he was worried about being Lori and Chad's "fall guy".
+Zulema Pastenes later testified that Cox had told her he was worried about being Lori and Chad's "fall guy."